helloimalemur/mayday/plan/file_structure.md

 ### Additional Tips

-1. **Use a Shared Library**: If you’re using Rust, the shared library can be published as a crate to be used by both client and backend projects, ensuring consistency in data models and utilities.
+1. **Use a Shared Library**: If we’re using Rust, the shared library can be published as a crate to be used by both client and backend projects, ensuring consistency in data models and utilities.

 2. **Version Control**: Include a `.gitignore` file in each project directory to exclude build artifacts, dependencies, and other non-essential files.